-The Government has the burden of proof and they have to prove their case in order to get a conviction; analyzing their case to find any procedural issues, constitutional issues, or evidentiary issues to find weak spots.
+The Government has the burden of proof, and they have to prove their case in order to get a conviction; analyzing their case to find any procedural issues, constitutional issues, or evidentiary issues to find weak spots.
 An experienced drug possession attorney will try to deconstruct or chip away at the Government’s case through the discovery process by taking depositions, filing Motions to Suppress Evidence, Motions to Exclude Evidence, Motions to Suppress Traffic Stop, Unlawful Seizures and Arrests.
 All of this can help establish a compelling Ft.
 Lauderdale drug possession defense.

 Role of an Individual in Preparing the Defense

 What really comes to mind in a drug possession case is a lot of people have valid prescriptions for scheduled drugs, but they might not have it in their prescription bottle or do not have the prescription on them.
-That is an example of something to provide to the prosecutor and the State Attorney’s Office to defend a charge or an allegation of unlawful drug possession in Fort Lauderdale.
+That is an example of something to provide to the prosecutor and the State Attorney’s Office to defend a charge or an allegation of unlawful drug possession.

 It is a combination of trying to deconstruct or chip away at the Government’s case and, from the defense position, determine the strength of the Government’s case via testimony, documentation, other forms of evidence, surveillance, or anything that could be helpful.
 A defense could be formed utilizing those means as well.

-Creating Ft Lauderdale drug possession defenses requires the attorney to analyze and scrutinize through constitutional analysis.
+Creating defenses against drug possession requires the Ft Lauderdale attorney to analyze and scrutinize through constitutional analysis.
 These issues consist of unlawful searches and seizures; unlawful arrests; issues regarding application, issuance, and executions of search warrants; valid Motions to Suppress, Exclude Evidence; and entrapment issues.
 Each case really takes on a life of its own with no standard answer.

 If all else fails, the defense team will be ready for trial before a jury in the hopes of a not-guilty verdict.
 The only evidence they would look for at this point would be evidence that would support a valid legal defense.
 Any evidence that would diminish the Government’s charge or help in mounting the defense via physical evidence or witness testimony.

-Valid prescription evidence in a Ft Lauderdale drug possession defense would be something that would be imperative.
-The defense attorney would need to know whose car it was, what belongings were in the vehicle, if there were any other occupants, and who sat where.
+Valid prescription evidence in a drug possession defense would be something that would be imperative.
+A Ft.
+Lauderdale attorney would need to know whose car it was, what belongings were in the vehicle, if there were any other occupants, and who sat where.
 These facts are important to establish in order to determine whether or not the government has a strong or weak argument in a constructive possession case.

 Constitutional Issues in Drug Possession Cases